 The second category of criminal offenses that have "willfulness" as an essential element have a heightened mens rea requirement.
-For this limited class of offenses, the Government must prove more than the defendant knew that his conduct was done with a bad purpose to disobey the law in general.
-The Government must prove that the defendant had an intent to violate a known legal duty, that is with the specific intent to do something the law forbids.
+For this limited class of offenses, the Government must prove more than the Defendant knew that his conduct was done with a bad purpose to disobey the law in general.
+The Government must prove that the Defendant had an intent to violate a known legal duty, that is with the specific intent to do something the law forbids.
 For these offenses, the Committee recommends that the definition of "willfully" in Instruction 9.1B be given to the jury.
-These offenses include currency structuring statutes and certain tax laws, which tend to involve "highly technical statutes that present the danger of ensnaring individuals engaged in apparently innocent conduct."
-Bryan, 118 S. Ct. at 1946 - 47.
-For example, see Ratzlaf v.
-United States, 114 S. Ct.
-655 (1994) (holding that with respect to 31 U.S.C. § 5322(a) and the monetary transaction provisions that it controls, the Government must prove that the defendant acted willfully, i.e., with specific knowledge that the structuring of currency transactions in which he was engaged was unlawful); see also Cheek v.
-United States, 111 S. Ct.
-604, 609-10 (1991) (explaining that due to the complexity of tax laws, there is an exception to the general rule that "ignorance of the law or a mistake of law is no defense to criminal prosecution," and "[t]he term 'willfully' [as used in certain federal criminal tax offenses] connot[es] a 'voluntary, intentional violation of a known legal duty" (citing United States v.
-Pomponio, 429 U.S. 10, 12, 97 S. Ct.
-22, 23 (1976) and United States v.
-Bishop, 412, U.S. 346, 360-61, 93 S. Ct.
-2008, 2017 (1973))).
-In Cheek, the Supreme Court found error in the trial court's instruction to the jury that in order for the defendant's belief that he was not violating the law to be a defense, his good-faith belief must have been objectively reasonable.
+These offenses include currency structuring statutes and certain tax laws, which tend to involve "highly technical statutes that present[] the danger of ensnaring individuals engaged in apparently innocent conduct."
+Bryan, 524 U.S. at 194. see, e.g., Ratzlaf v.
+United States, 510 U.S. at 149 (holding that with respect to 31 U.S.C. § 5322(a) and the monetary transaction provisions that it controls, the Government must prove that the Defendant acted willfully, i.e., with specific knowledge that the structuring of currency transactions in which he was engaged was unlawful); Cheek v.
+United States, 498 U.S. 192, 199-200 (1991) (explaining that due to the complexity of tax laws, there is an exception to the general rule that "ignorance of the law or a mistake of law is no defense to criminal prosecution," and "[t]he term 'willfully' [as used in certain federal criminal tax offenses] connot[es] a 'voluntary, intentional violation of a known legal duty" (first citing United States v.
+Pomponio, 429 U.S. 10, 12 (1976); and then citing United States v.
+Bishop, 412 U.S. 346, 360-61 (1973))).
+In Cheek, the Supreme Court found error in the trial court's instruction to the jury that in order for the Defendant's belief that he was not violating the law to be a defense, his good-faith belief must have been objectively reasonable.
+498 U.S. at 203.
 The Court further explained, however, that "a defendant's views about the validity of the tax statutes are irrelevant to the issue of willfulness and need not be heard by the jury, and, if they are, an instruction to disregard them would be proper."
-Cheek, 498 U.S. at 206, 111 S. Ct. at 613.
+Id. at 206.

 The Committee observes that the required mental state may be different even for different elements of the same crime.
 This possibility should be considered when determining what definition of mens rea should be charged.
 See Liparota v.
-United States, 471 U.S. 419, 423, 105 S. Ct.
-2084, 2087 n.5 (1985).
+United States, 471 U.S. 419, 423 n.5 (1985).

-Note: If the Defendant raises a good faith defense, it may be appropriate to give Special Instruction 9 [Good Faith Defense to Willfulness (as under the Internal Revenue Code)], Special Instruction 18 [Good Faith Reliance Upon Advice of Counsel].
+Note: If the Defendant raises a good faith defense, it may be appropriate to give Special Instruction 9 [Good Faith Defense to Willfulness (as under the Internal Revenue Code)] or Special Instruction 18 [Good Faith Reliance Upon Advice of Counsel].